ashokpawar25/MerchantsGuideToTheGalaxy/README.md

 - Factory Design pattern:
   I used the factory design pattern to get the instance of different types of query processor classes fron the factory.

+## Dockerization
+- I have added Dockerfile and docker-compose file in the application.

 # domain Package - It consist domain models and domain services
 ## domain.model.entity Package - It consist all the entities